Julian Cope

 10th April 1919 the Death of Emiliano Zapata

-Today we lament the death of the great Mexican revolutionary, natural anarchist and prophet – Emiliano Zapata – tragically betrayed and ambushed ninety-three years ago by federal forces after an heroic 9-year struggle to bring self-reliance and autonomy to his … Continue reading
+Today we lament the death of the great Mexican revolutionary, natural anarchist and prophet – Emiliano Zapata – tragically betrayed and ambushed on this day in 1919 by federal forces after an heroic 9-year struggle to bring self-reliance and autonomy … Continue reading

 8th April 2010 the Death of Malcolm McLaren